dhiraj1155/ev-charging-stations-app/README.md

 # EV Charging Station Management App

 Welcome to the **EV Charging Station Management App**, a modern, user-friendly platform for managing electric vehicle (EV) charging stations.
-Built with Vue 3, Pinia, Tailwind CSS, and Express.js, this app offers a **beautiful, intuitive, and robust** interface with glassmorphic design, teal-purple gradients, Poppins font, and smooth GSAP/Lottie animations.
+Built with Vue 3, vuex, Tailwind CSS, and Express.js, this app offers a **beautiful, intuitive, and robust** interface with glassmorphic design, teal-purple gradients, Poppins font, and smooth GSAP/Lottie animations.
 Deployed on Vercel (frontend) and Render (backend), it provides seamless authentication, charger management, and a responsive dashboard.

 ## Features